apache/doris/docs/en/installing/install-deploy.md

 * View BE status

 	Connect to FE using mysql-client and execute `SHOW PROC '/backends'; `View BE operation.
-If everything is normal, the `isAlive`column should be `true`.
+If everything is normal, the `Alive`column should be `true`.

 #### (Optional) FS_Broker deployment